frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 the breach with [CUDA](https://developer.nvidia.com/cuda-zone) and TensorFlow.
 So the question arises "What are today's foremost technical obstacles in data science?".
-In the following I present our personally experienced proposal to this question and our vision: The *Liquid ML* framework.
+In the following I present our personally experienced proposal to this question and our vision: The *Liquid Code* framework.

 ## \#1: The Plug Jumble